mdanieladla/meditation-app/README.md

 ### What I learned

 With this challenge I have improved my layout skills (HTML5, CSS3) and basic JS.
-This is the first version of the meditation app, the next version is gonna include a mobile version.
+I am currently working on the improvment of the mobile version.

 ## Author